-By old-fashioned analysis, starting from a few products of the language brain, we have sketched, in this work on The Many-Splendored Society, a comprehensive edifice of social life.
-The small steps in this endeavor have been simple propositions, the somewhat larger steps have been limited modules of propositions that are called social mechanisms (1: 47-48).
+By old-fashioned analysis, starting from a few products of the language brain, we have sketched, in this work The Many-Splendored Society, a comprehensive edifice of social life.
+The small steps in this endeavor have been simple propositions, the somewhat larger steps have been limited modules of propositions often called social mechanisms.
 The totality may have some, or all, attributes of a system - this should be empirically tested.

-So far, many of the systems that fill social science literature are not tested as systems (4: 90).
-Some may be branches of the great tree of delusion.
+So far, many of the systems that fill social science literature are not tested as strict systems.7 Some may be branches of the great tree of delusion.
 Needless to say, as a scientist one should never take the existence of a system for granted, not even those working in universities organized in departments with scholarly disciplines presumed to be systems!